Songwriting Interview with Ian Sherwood

 Ian had more than 40 songs to record for the album, but he took time off and over 3 weeks wrote 6 more!

-This left me with some questions that I needed to answer:
+This left me with three questions that I needed to answer:

 - Why write new material for an album, when he already had too many songs to record?